 Newsworthy pledges to maintain the highest possible standards of veracity, fairness to the facts, openness to diverse opinions, ethical consciousness, sensitivity to victims of trauma and research rigour.
 Errors, where they occur, will be speedily corrected.

-Newsworthy's freedom to publish, as set out in its Charter of Editorial Integrity, is endorsed by UNSW Sydney's Faculty of Arts and Social Sciences.
+Newsworthy's freedom to publish, as set out in its Charter of Editorial Integrity, is endorsed by UNSW Sydney's Faculty of Arts, Design & Architecture.

 For further information, please contact the editor Connie Levett.